 Fortunately, with the help of the Instant Pot (or pressure cooker) what would normally take hours, takes way less time.
 I’m all about that.

-I especially enjoy meals like this on the weekend while chilling and catching up on our fave shows, but these carnitas tacos come together so quickly, it’s super do-able for weekday dinners.
-Taco Tuesday anyone?
+I especially enjoy meals like this on the weekend while chilling and catching up on our favourite shows, but these carnitas tacos come together so quickly, it’s super doable for weekday dinners.

 Carnitas Seasoning